 - Use plain hooks, not stainless, to rust away quickly if one must be left in a gut-hooked fish.
 Be prepared with long-handled dykes.
 Cut this line close to the hook’s eyelet.

 - To bring a fish out of the water momentarily, use a neoprene net or one of knotless nylon.
 Handle the fish carefully using wet hands, wet cotton gloves or similar material to minimize loss of the fish’s protective slime layer.

 - To revive lethargic fish, hold in a normal, upright position.
 Move the fish forward in an “S” or figure-8 pattern so that water flows over the gills only from front to back.

 - Use circle hooks (not offset) for species that bite and flee, such as striped bass, weakfish or sea bass.
-Consider pinching hook barbs.
+Consider pinching hook barbs with pliers.